Of all the mountain faces to view as ordinary, I never thought I’d count the Matterhorn among them.

 As the miles pass and elevation climbs, the Matterhorn grows in prominence.
 The mountain’s face changes colors from a vivid orange to a mellow cerulean-grey that contrasts with the cloudless sky.
 The sight is awe-inspiring, bringing to mind my smallness against a backdrop of such scale.

-While running through the bright green hills dotted with wildflowers and tiny lakes, however, my mind begins to change in a way I can’t ignore.
+But while running through the bright green hills dotted with wildflowers and tiny lakes, my mind begins to change in a way I can’t ignore.

 One moment, I am breathing in the fresh air and glorying in the vibrance of my surroundings.
 The next, I feel the colors fading, my pace slowing, and my good mood vanishing.
 My chest suddenly tightens and the wariness that plagued me only a short while ago escalates into panic.